 i.
 “It’s a good thing for the servant of God to be among his people, to weep with those who weep and rejoice with those who rejoice, for he can better minister to them when he knows their hearts and feels their pain.”
 (Wiersbe)

 c.
 Speak to them, and tell them, “Thus says the Lord GOD”: Once he was among his people, Ezekiel then had to actually speak to them God’s word.
-His job was to deliver God’s message, and not one from himself or any other.
+His job was to deliver God’s message and not one from himself or any other.

 d.
 Whether they hear, or whether they refuse: Ezekiel had to faithfully deliver this message no matter how it was received.
-His proclamation of didn’t depend on their reception.
+His proclamation of it didn’t depend on their reception.
 Among all the prophets Ezekiel probably spoke in the most unusual and innovative ways, yet it was always to deliver God’s message.

 4. (12-15) The conclusion of the vision of the LORD and the living creatures.